-The Guardians Association of the New York State Courts, Inc. is a nonprofit fraternal organization of African Americans and like-minded individuals in law enforcement founded in 1986.
-The Association membership consists of organizational members, those employees who hold the title of Court Officer, Court Clerk, or Court Assistant; and associate members, individuals who are supportive of the goals and purposes of our Association, but are otherwise ineligible for organizational membership.
+The Guardians Association of the New York State Courts, Inc., is a not-for-profit fraternal organization comprised of African American and other individuals in law enforcement.
+Founded in 1986, the Association consists of employees who hold the titles of Court Officer, Court Clerk, Judge, Court Assistant, Confidential and Non-Competitive Court personnel; associate members are those individuals who support the goals and purposes of our association, but are otherwise ineligible for organizational membership.

 The Guardians of the NYS Courts are affiliated with the Grand Council of Guardians, the National Organization of Black Law Enforcement Executives (NOBLE), and the National Black Police Association (NBPA).
 Our purpose is to effectively promote justice and fairness in the court system.
 Our objective is to promote equal opportunities in appointments, assignments and promotion for all members of the Unified Court System.
 We were originally established to act as a mechanism to recruit minority Court Officers, Clerks and Court Assistants but over the years have increased our goal to ensure that all African Americans and members of the court system community are treated fairly no matter what position they hold in the court system, creating a positive institution and workplace.